 Farrell (2006) argues that the target for a Competition Authority (as opposed to a regulator like the RBA) should be consumer surplus and not social welfare.
-In a first approximation (assuming that banks' margins do not vary too much with their costs), the level of the IF that maximizes consumer surplus is such that retailers are indifferent as to the choice of the payment instrument (card or cash) by the consumer.10 This level is always below the monopoly IF a_m .
+In a first approximation (assuming that banks' margins do not vary too much with their costs), the level of the IF that maximises consumer surplus is such that retailers are indifferent as to the choice of the payment instrument (card or cash) by the consumer.10 This level is always below the monopoly IF a_m .

-Finally, it is interesting to analyze the levels of user prices obtained when the monopoly platform is for profit and to compare these levels with the ones associated with a not-for-profit association, which we have just characterized.
-As can be expected the overall level of prices (in our notation $p_B + p_S$) is higher when the platform is for profit: the profit margin of the system has to be added to those of the banks.
-Moreover, the price structure is also unfavourable to merchants: when IFs can be differentiated across retailers' types, the monopoly platform selects the maximum MSC that is acceptable by merchants, like is the case for a not-for-profit platform.
+Finally, it is interesting to analyse the levels of user prices obtained when the monopoly platform is for-profit, and to compare these levels with the ones associated with a not-for-profit association, which we have just characterised.
+As can be expected the overall level of prices (in our notation $p_B + p_S$) is higher when the platform is for-profit: the profit margin of the system has to be added to those of the banks.
+Moreover, the price structure is also unfavourable to merchants: when IFs can be differentiated across retailer types, the monopoly platform selects the maximum merchant service charge that is acceptable to merchants, like in the case for a not-for-profit platform.
 Therefore, a monopoly system extracts the maximum surplus from retailers, whether it is for-profit or not.